Oversupply refers to when a mother produces more milk than what her baby

 needs, it is also commonly called “hyperlactation."
 An oversupply of

 milk can often lead to lactose overload/overabundance of foremilk

 (watery milk at the beginning of a feed)

-Fore-milk contains much less fat than what hind-milk contains (the milk that comes closer to the end of a feed).
-Fore-milk is also high in lactose which can cause difficulty of digestion, since baby may not have enough Lactase available to break down the Lactose in the small intestine.
+Fore-milk contains much less fat than what hind-milk holds (the milk that comes closer to the end of a feed).
+Fore-milk is also high in lactose, which can cause interrupted digestion.
+This is because her baby may not have enough Lactase available to break down the Lactose in the small intestine.

 You may experience one or more of the following: